triple-channel chain project

 Same procedure illustrated in Step 6.
 Add 18ga 3.25mm ID jump rings linking the single rings together.

-STEP 10: Zipper Chain # Three
+STEP 10: Zipper Chain No. Three

 As you link the chains together, Use a toothpick to keep the chain parallel.
 Do not let the chain twist as you "zipper" them together.
-Link the chains to the bottom.
+Link the chains to the bottom

-STEP 11: Zipper Chain # Four
+STEP 11: Zipper Chain No. Four

 Same procedure as above.
 Use the 18ga 3.25mm ID jump rings linking the single rings from chain to chain.
 Again use a toothpick to keep the chains parallel.